WellingtonEat & Drink

 Just off Courtenay Place, Glou Glou’s relaxed feel is a welcome contrast to the busy city.
 Sit at the high tables or tuck yourself into a cosy banquette.
-Enjoy a coffee from Supreme or colourful tea, matcha, or ube latte, and a warm atmosphere to match.
+The warm atmosphere will enhance a coffee from Supreme, colourful tea, matcha, or ube latte.

 “We thought ‘what should a croissant taste like?’” says Mike.
 “We tested every single ingredient — every single butter that’s in the market, different ratios, different flours, different methods, everything.”